Factbox - Candidates in Britain's snap election: comings and goings

 Arron Banks (former Conservative Party donor who switched his support to UKIP and then founded one of the two main Brexit campaigns during the referendum)

-Banks said he had decided to withdraw his candidacy for the seat of Clacton, in eastern England.
+Banks said he had decided withdraw his candidacy for the seat of Clacton, in eastern England.

 "I will not be standing either as a UKIP candidate or as an independent," he said in a statement.